-- As already explained in section 4.2 and in the example presented in section 4.5, the following items have to be monitored for each sub-installation: - The identity/quality of the product ("what is produced?", including in particular which PRODCOM code or other parameter is applicable for ensuring the product complies with the product definition of the specific sub-installation75), and - The quantity of the product.
-In case of product benchmarks, this is based on the reference state as defined by Annex I of the FAR.
+- As already explained in section 4.2 and in the example presented in section 4.5, the following items have to be monitored for each sub-installation: - The identity/quality of the product ("what is produced?", including in particular which PRODCOM code, CN code or other parameter is applicable for ensuring the product complies with the product definition of the specific sub-installation67), and - The quantity of the product.
+In the case of product benchmarks, this is based on the reference state as defined by Annex I of the FAR.
 This may require the monitoring of further parameters in accordance with Annexes II and III of the FAR.
-In case of fall-back subinstallations, products have to be reported at least as disaggregated as the corresponding PRODCOM or NACE code used in the Carbon Leakage List. - For selecting monitoring approaches, the hierarchy for "materials and fuels" applies (see section 6.6.1); In many cases invoices to clients or other data used for financial purposes (and so audited; this may include data on product stocks) will be useful data sources.
+In the case of fall-back sub-installations, products have to be reported at least as disaggregated as the corresponding PRODCOM or NACE code used in the Carbon Leakage List and CN code used in the CBAM Regulation.